Define Atoms, Elements, Compounds and Mixtures

 The symbols are always either a capital letter or a capital letter followed by a lower case letter.
-Most of the symbols start with the same letter as the atom's name, but not all- can you see which atoms have symbols which don't match their name?
+Most of the symbols start with the same letter as the atom's name, but not all - can you see which atoms have symbols that don't match their name?

 Because atoms are so small, we need to think about how to combine them to make things.
 There are three main ways of doing this: